Title

 Yes, an employer or licensing authority must have your permission to request a Disclosure; this is given when you sign the application form.

-However, there are some posts for which a CRB check is required by law.
+However, there are some posts for which a DBS check is required by law.
 If you refuse to apply for a CRB check in this instance, the organisation may not be able to take your job or licence application any further.

 Ultimately, it will be the organisation’s decision whether to accept it or not.
-This re-use is called ‘Portability’ - for more information on Portability click here.
+This re-use is called "Portability" - for more information on Portability click here.

 The Police Act 1997 (Criminal Records) Regulations 2002 defines a volunteer as a person engaged in an activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), doing something which aims to benefit some third party other than or in addition to a close relative.